OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## 1.1 General governance controls

 - **#AIPROGRAM** (management).
+Having an AI program.
 Take responsibility for AI as an organization, by keeping an inventory of AI initiatives, perform risk analysis on them, and manage those risks.

   This includes assigning responsibilities, e.g. model accountability, data accountability, and risk governance.
 For the high risk systems: attain responsible AI and transparency in the form of communication and documentation, auditability, bias countermeasures, oversight and cyber security.